muxup/muxup-site/pages/2023q4/storing-data-in-pointers.md

 # Storing data in pointers

 ## Introduction
-I think it's quite well known that on a 64-bit system, the maximum bit-width of a virtual address is somewhat lower (commonly 48-bits).
+On mainstream 64-bit systems, the maximum bit-width of a virtual address is somewhat lower than 64 bits (commonly 48 bits).
 This gives an opportunity to repurpose those unused bits for data storage, if you're willing to mask them out before using your pointer (or have a hardware feature that does that for you - more on this later).
 I wondered what happens to userspace programs relying on such tricks as processors gain support for wider virtual addresses, hence this little blog post.
 TL;DR is that there's no real change unless certain hint values to enable use of wider addresses are passed to `mmap`, but read on for more details as well as other notes about the general topic of storing data in pointers.

 ## Storage in upper bits assuming 48-bit virtual addresses